Computational-Biology-OceanOmics/LCA_With_WoRMS/README.md

 ## LCA calculation

 The LCA calculation works the same way as [eDNAFlow](https://github.com/mahsa-mousavi/eDNAFlow)'s LCA calculation.
-Given a group of potential species for an ASV, take the species with the highest identity, subtract 1 from the identity, and then include all species above that cutoff in the LCA.
-The LCA itself is just a grouping: if there are several species within the cutoff, then the species is set to 'dropped' and we go up one taxonomic level.
+Given a group of potential species for an ASV, take the species with the highest percentage base-pair identity, subtract 1 from the identity, and then include all species above that cutoff in the LCA.
+The LCA itself is just a grouping: if there are several species within the cutoff, then the species is set to 'dropped' and we go up one taxonomic level, repeat for the genus, repeat for the family, repeat for the class, repeat for the order.
 There's no LCA voting or similar, though that's not hard to add.

 ## Input

 The input is blast-output, tabular, using this output format:

      -outfmt "6 qseqid sseqid staxids sscinames scomnames sskingdoms pident length qlen slen mismatch gapopen gaps qstart qend sstart send stitle evalue bitscore qcovs qcovhsp"

+I think it's OK as long as the third column is the NCBI Taxonomy ID and the seventh column is the percent identity.

 ## Usage